 Interim Police Chief Walt Schuld reported that KPPCSD had not accepted any equipment from the military.
-Next, he presented an overview on the District's use of force policy and said it conforms with federal and state law.
+Next, he presented an overview on the District's Use of Force Policy and said it conforms with federal and state law.
 He noted that the District uses Lexipol which provides state-specific, legally defensible policies.
-He is currently updating policies that will be updated on the website.
+He is currently updating policies that will be placed on the KPPCSD website.
 Additionally, he reported that officer training is provided, use of force is very low, police use body-worn cameras, and there is a diverse staff.
 Chief Schuld said he looked forward to working with the community to make it a great place to live.